 ICL raised money to donate to the Children's Hospital Foundation in December 2015.

-As part of our relationship with Costco, a donation was given to support Children's Miracle Network in May 2015.
+As part of our relationship with Costco, a donation was given to support Children's Miracle Network in May 2015 and 2018.

 ICL Richmond employees participated in the Anthem LemonAid drive to raise money for childhood cancer research, specifically the Hematology and Oncology Clinic at Children's Hospital of Richmond at VCU.
 A special thanks to The Cafe for their contribution of homemade cookies to help the sales effort.